Culture, Knowledge, Law & Society, Politics, Sexualities, Gender, Family, Social Movements, Comparative and Historical Sociology, Qualitative Methods

 cite and what they say.
 U.S. reporting prioritizes ordinary citizens and advocacy organizations using personal experience and legal expertise.
 In contrast, French reporting prioritizes intellectuals and professionals using psychoanalytic and anthropological concepts.
 Chapter 2 finds national differences in people testifying before legal and political institutions.
 In contrast to French legislatures, which draw on famous intellectuals, state agencies, and other elite actors, U.S. legislatures hear more ordinary citizens and activists.
 Courts, which are central to advancing gay rights in the U.S. but not France, combine personal testimony with empirical science from “expert witnesses.”
 Chapter 3 describes how these patterns are partly the result of the way lawyers and legislators navigate cultural and institutional constraints as they organize testimony.
 Chapter 4 explains how knowledge availability also depends on power and resource distribution in fields where academics and professionals work.
 Finally, Chapter 5 describes how experts’ access to decision-making institutions depends on the relationships they forge with organizations and lawmakers.

 Comparing France and the United States, Stambolis's research broadly examines the way cultural and legal contexts influence how individuals, organizations, and institutions deal with sexuality and family.
-His dissertation, focusing primarily on the institutional level, analyzes national differences in the "expertise" political stakeholders use to justify their stances for or against marriage and parenting for same-sex couples.
+His current book manuscript, focusing primarily on the institutional level, analyzes national differences in the "expertise" political stakeholders use to justify their stances for or against marriage and parenting for same-sex couples.
 On the individual level, he has published articles examining how historical legacies, political ideology, and social movement strategies shape how LGBT people in France and the United States frame their sexual identity.
 He has also published about the ways organizations carry out HIV prevention strategies targeting men who have sex with men in these divergent national contexts.

 Ph.D. / Sociology / UCLA and L'École des Hautes Études en Sciences Sociales